orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-##### includeHttpResponseReturnType
+#### includeHttpResponseReturnType

 Type: `Boolean`.
 Default: `true`

-When using `fetch` for `client` or `httpClient`, the `fetch` response type includes http status for easier processing by the application.
+When using `fetch` for `client` or `httpClient`, the Fetch response type includes HTTP status for easier processing by the application.
-If you want to return a defined return type instead of an automatically generated return type, set this value to `false`.
+To return a defined return type instead of an automatically generated return type, set this value to `false`.

-##### explode
+#### explode

 Type: `Boolean`.
 Default: `true`

-By default, the `fetch` client follows the OpenAPI specification for query parameter explode behavior.
+By default, the Fetch client follows the OpenAPI specification for query parameter explode behavior.
 This means that query parameters will be exploded unless explicitly set to `false` in the OpenAPI schema.

-If you want to maintain backward compatibility with the previous behavior (where only parameters with `explode: true` are exploded), you can set this value to `false`.
+To maintain backward compatibility with the previous behavior (where only parameters with `explode: true` are exploded), set this value to `false`.

-##### jsonReviver
+#### jsonReviver

-Type: `String` or `Object`
+Type: `String | Object`

-Allows you to provide a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#reviver" target="_blank">reviver</a> function to the fetch client when it parses JSON.
+Accepts a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#reviver" target="_blank">reviver</a> function passed to the parse function in the Fetch client.
 It is recommended to use this to revive dates when setting <a href="#usedates">useDates</a> to `true`

 Example: